emmkay1/Todo-App/README.md

 # Todo-App
 A minimal to-do App created using React.
-Features include adding a task, updating a task and deleteing a task.
+Features include adding a task, updating a task, deleteing a task and indicating the task as completed.